 Residents of California report more cybercrimes than in any other state.
 This is likely due to the large population and number of businesses.
 The total number of cybercriminals identified in the state in 2019 was 17,517.
-There were 50,1323 victims, with losses of on average $11,442 each.
+There were 50,1323 victims, with losses of an average of $11,442 each.

 Total Losses: $293,445,963

-Florida is known for its high number of senior citizens residing in the state, and this may partially explain why it ranks so high up on this list.
-The total number of identified cybercriminals is 11,047, with 27,178 victims suffering losses of around $10,797 each.
+Florida is known for its high number of senior citizens residing in the state, and this may partially explain why it ranks so high on this list.
+The total number of identified cybercriminals is 11,047, with 27,178 victims suffering losses of around $10,797 each

 Total Losses: $264,663,456

 A surprise at #3 in Ohio, a state with only average internet access and an overall lower median household income.
 Yet, with just under 10,000 victims, losses soar to $28,000 on average for each one.
 Reportedly 2,508 cybercriminals milked almost $15,000,000 out of victims here in 2019.

 As the second-largest state in the country, Texas’s resident population is huge, so you have more opportunities for cybercrimes based on the sheer number of people.
 The total number of identified cybercriminals in the state comes in at just over 10,000, with earnings of over $126 million.